mackyle/topgit/README_DOCS.rst

 	(b) Having a self-contained topic system in local refs space

-To us, (a) does not appear to be very convincing, while (b) is quite desirable for ``git-log topic`` etc. working, and increased conceptual simplicity.
+To us, (a) does not appear to be very convincing, while (b) is quite desirable for ``git log topic`` etc. working, and increased conceptual simplicity.

 Thus, we choose to instantiate all the topic branches of given remote